vivekteega/flowallet-testnet/README.md

  * `application` - application using the data
  * `comment` - user comment of the data

-##### Important: Never use senderIDs in SEND DATA options.
+Important: Never use senderIDs in SEND DATA options.
 The system automatically picks the FLO ID of the sender from FLO Globals.
 Its a common mistake developers make.

-##### Type is mandatory in SEND DATA because without at least one data identifier like TYPE, the message cannot be retrieved back
+Type is mandatory in SEND GENERAL DATA because without at least one data identifier like TYPE, the message cannot be retrieved back

 ### REQUEST DATA